Rob Roy Glacier is a stunning hike in Mt Aspiring National Park.

 You can present either a paper or an electronic voucher for this activity.

 The tour identified in this promotion is made available through Viator.
-Groupon is not affiliated with or sponsored by the Alpine Adventures in connection with this deal.
+Groupon is not affiliated with or sponsored by the Alpine Luxury Tours in connection with this deal.
 Please contact Groupon customer service for all inquiries related to this offer.
 Inquiries placed to Viator will be directed back to Groupon.

 This offer is not eligible for promo codes.